joeyballentine/ESRGAN-Bot/README.md

 Also many thanks to the GameUpscale Discord server for helping me test out this rewrite and for using the bot every day :)

+You can see a working version of this bot in the GameUpscale discord server here: https://discord.gg/VR9SzTT

 ## Setup

 ### Configuration